mjbradvica/SimpleDomain/README.md

 Use and publish a Domain Event when an Aggregate or model has something interesting to notify the rest of your application about.

-The main benefit of using events is that you can decouple your application from hard dependencies by publishing events and let consumers choose what they want, and what they want to do with it.
+The main benefit of using events is the ability to decouple your application from hard dependencies by publishing events.
+Customers may subscribe to specific events to implement accordingly.

 ## Detailed Usage